SDCC Institutional Aid Policy

 - Students who desire Institutional Aid and wish to claim an exemption from applying for Federal/State Aid must qualify for and sign the FAFSA Waiver.

 - Institutional awards have no liquid cash value.
-They serve only to reduce direct educational expenses assessed by the SDC Student Accounts Office.
+They serve only to reduce direct educational expenses assessed by the SDCC Student Accounts Office.
 Consideration for Institutional aid is granted only to those students who have completed their Financial Aid file prior to the first day of classes.
 A student’s eligibility to apply for Institutional aid may be revoked for one semester if he/she fails to meet file completion requirements.